BernieMacHub/Milestone-Project-2/TESTING.md

 - **Bug 2:** Chess game doesnt reset properly after a player wins.
   - **Fix:** No permenant fix has been implemented as of yet, temporary workaround has been added to allow players to reset the board peices upon clicking restart.

+  see [Additional Notes for Manual Testing](#additional-notes-for-manual-testing) for further information on bugs found.